Parallel Residual Bi-Fusion Feature Pyramid Network for Accurate Single-Shot Object Detection: Experimental Results

-We compare the performance improvement of the proposed PRB-FPN {\em vs.} the original FPN on the UAVDT~\cite{UAVDT} benchmark.
-We omit performance evaluation on the MS COCO dataset, as it contains very few cases of small objects.
-Table~\ref{tbl:UAVDT} shows the performance comparisons with/without Parallel or Residual bi-fusion modules.
-We adopted two backbones (MobileNet-V2 and CSPDarknet-53) in this evaluation.
-The baseline of FPN is the single bi-fusion module adopted in SoTA bifusion methods \cite{conf/icann/SchererMB10,Kim_2018_ECCV,Woo2019GatedBF}.
-When the MobileNet-V2 backbone is used, the accuracy of the baseline method ({\em i.e.} single bi-fusion module) is 29.7\%.
-When the Re-CORE module is added, the accuracy is improved from 29.7\% to 34.2\%.
-However, the score is still lower than LRFNet~\cite{LRF_Wang_2019_ICCV}, SpotNet~\cite{SpotNet}, and CenterNet~\cite{CenterNet}.
+We compare the performance the proposed PRB-FPN {\em vs.} the original FPN on the UAVDT~\cite{UAVDT} benchmark.
+Performance evaluation on the MS COCO dataset is omitted, as it contains very few samples of small objects.
+Table~\ref{tbl:UAVDT} shows the performance comparisons with and without the proposal {\em parallel} or the {\em residual bi-fusion} modules.
+We adopted two backbones, namely MobileNet-V2~\cite{MobileNet-V2} and \texttt{CSPDarknet-53}~\cite{CSPNet} in this evaluation. \texttt{CSPDarknet-53} was created in our previous framework and is now adopted in YOLOv4.
+The baseline of FPN is the single bi-fusion module adopted in SoTA bi-fusion methods \cite{conf/icann/SchererMB10,PFPNet:ECCV:2018,Woo2019GatedBF}.

-Finally, after the {\em parallel} FP fusion design is included, the accuracy improves significantly from 34.3\% to 65.47\%!
-Note that our PRB-FPN achieves double the amount of accuracy and triple amount of efficiency over RetinaNet.
-The last two rows in Table~\ref{tbl:UAVDT} show the accuracy improvements when CSPDarknet-53 was adopted.
-Accuracy improvement is still significant, from 64.52 \% to 76.55 \%.
-Clearly, the {\em parallel} FP fusion design is general for accuracy improvement, as shown in these evaluations.
+When the MobileNet-V2 backbone is used, accuracy of the baseline method ({\em i.e.} single bi-fusion module) is 29.7\%.
+In comparison, as the Re-CORE module is added, the accuracy improves from 29.7\% to 34.2\%.
+However, the score is still lower than LRFNet~\cite{LRF_Wang_2019_ICCV}, SpotNet~\cite{SpotNet}, and CenterNet~\cite{CenterNet}, since MobileNet-V2 is a very lightweight network.
+Finally, after the {\em parallel} FP bi-fusion design is included, the accuracy improves significantly from 34.3\% to 65.47\%, which outperform all comparison methods.
+Note that our PRB-FPN achieves double the amount of accuracy and triple amount of efficiency over RetinaNet~\cite{Retina}.

+Evaluation with the \texttt{CSPDarknet-53} backbone is shown in the last three rows of Table~\ref{tbl:UAVDT}.
+Accuracy improvement is significant from 64.52 \% to 76.55 \%.
+These evaluations suggest that our {\em parallel} FP bi-fusion design is general for accuracy improvement.
+Table~\ref{tbl:PRB:UAVDT} shows the effects on accuracy and FPS of the number of feature pyramid layers.
+Two backbones, $i.e.$, \texttt{ResNet-50} and \texttt{CSPDarknet-53} were adopted in this evaluation.
+Clearly, with more FP layers, higher accuracy can be obtained for both backbones.
+Also the use of more FP layers results in lower FPS.